The first week in September usually marks the end of osprey season at Foulshaw Moss Nature Reserve as the birds begin their epic migration.

 On the 29 April we had confirmation of the three eggs seen.
 Then the first chick hatched on the 22 May.
 It's all happening so quick!

+The Foulshaw Moss Ospreys are back in the UK!
 James is a student placement gaining experience in wildlife conservation alongside Foulshaw Moss Nature Reserve Officer, Paul Waterhouse.
-Here he writes about the return of Blue 35 and White YW…
+Here he…